Total time 50 mins | Serves 4 | Mild

 1. CUT: Slice the red onion, cut the cauliflower into small florets, dice the carrots and cut the beans into quarters.

 2. PART COOK RICE: Boil 1 ½ litres of water in a large pan.
-Add the rice then empty in spice Pack 2 and salt.
+Add the rice then empty in whole spices Pack 2 and salt.
 Quickly bring to boiling for 4 minutes.
+Do not overcook.
 Drain and set aside in the sieve, keeping in the whole spices.

 5. COOK, SET ASIDE & SERVE: With the lid on, cook on a medium heat until you can hear it bubbling.
-Now cook for 20mins on a low heat so you can still hear it.
-Remove from heat and rest for 10mins with the lid still on.
-Tip into a large bowl and lightly turn to mix.
-Serve as a light meal or with any curry.
+Set to a low heat and continue to cook with it still bubbling for up to 20mins (see TESTING below).
+At this point set it aside to finish cooking for 10mins off the heat, with the lid still on.
+Turn into a large bowl, lightly mix then serve as a light meal or with any curry.

 Notes